-The Dragon Boat Festival falls on the fifth day of the fifth month of the lunar calendar.
+The Dragon Boat Festival falls on the fifth day of the Fifth Moon.
 It is a time for eating special dumplings and Dragon Boat Racing.
 Macao's Dragon Boat Races have a unique local flavour, and have developed into an international competition.
 Many Westerners also participate, displaying their prowess.